This post is both the 12th and last in my series on Boston’s Hidden Gems for 2015 and the first of my holiday posts on Boston’s angels.

 Directions and Information

-The George Robert White Memorial with its energetic angel is easy to find in the Boston Public Garden.
-They’re in the far northwest corner where Arlington Street and Beacon Street come together.
+You can find the George Robert White Memorial with its energetic angel in the Boston Public Garden’s quite easily.
+They live in the far northwest corner where Arlington Street and Beacon Street come together.
 You can park in the Boston Common garage nearby, as I often do when I’m giving a Back Bay Tour for Boston By Foot or attending a meeting at the @BostonByFoot office on Beacon Hill.
 Or take the T’s Green Line, get off at the Arlington Street station and walk north along Arlington Street.
 The Public Garden is always open and there is no admission fee.